How to spice up the plain text inside of JWildfire

-So, to get the effect of a shadow, we're going to adjust the vertical position of our second layer.
-So we need to go to the text_wf variation and change the offset_y value.
-I'd recommend a small value of -0.003 to begin with.
-Experiment though.
+To create the effect of a shadow, we'll change the vertical position of our second layer.
+So we need to change the offset y value in the text wf variation.
+To begin, I'd recommend a small value of -0.003.
+Experiment, however.

 - Change the colour

-Even though the offset has been changed of the text on the 2nd layer, still doesn't look any different.
-Here's where the magic happens.
-You need to switch to the color tab of the text_wf variation and choose a different (darker usually) colour.
+Even though the offset of the text on the second layer has been changed, it still does not appear to be any different.
+This is where the magic takes place.
+You must navigate to the colour tab of the text wf variation and select a different (usually darker) colour.

 - Shadow effect achieved !

-Now look at your text, how fancy does that look?
-A lot of it is experimenting with colours and offset_y values, but if all has gone well, you should now have some 3D looking text.
-Just bear in mind that if you alter values for your text, you will have to alter them in your shadow layer as well, so I find it's best to leave shadow effects until you've done all your text work first.
-That way you can just duplicate layer and alter y_offset and colour etc.
+Look at your text now, how fancy does it look?
+A lot of it is experimenting with colours and offset y values, but if everything went well, you should now have some 3D text.
+Just keep in mind that if you change the values for your text, you'll have to change them in your shadow layer as well, so I recommend leaving shadow effects until you've finished all of your text work.
+That way, you can simply duplicate the layer and change the y offset, colour, and so on.

 - Even more text effects!

-Thanks to Jesus Sosa's excellent dc (direct colour) variations, we can add some really smart effects to our text as well.
-These are slow to render but, when finished can give amazing designs on your text face.
-So, load the flame in from step 4 as an example and select the first final (in this case swirl).
+We can also add some really cool effects to our text thanks to Jesus Sosa's excellent dc (direct colour) variations.
+These are slow to render but can produce amazing designs on your text face when finished.
+As an example, load the flame from step 4 and select the first final (in this case swirl).

 - Adding a dc_circuits variation

-Where it says Var 2 underneath the swirl, click the drop down to get the list of variations.
-Scroll through and choose dc_circuits.
-Please note not all dc variations work this way, again experiment with different ones.
+Click the drop down where it says Var 2 underneath the swirl to see the list of variations.
+Scroll down and select dc circuits.
+Please keep in mind that not all dc variations work this way; experiment with different ones.

 - DC settings

-The way to tell if the dc will work well, is look in the settings for the variation if it has “color only” as an option then it should work well.
-So, using our dc_circuits example, we change the settings to “color only” =1 this will always be the case, and should check that first.
-Think of “Seed” as a random preset option, change that value to anything between 1 and 100,000 (that's a lot of presets!) .
-The other one to note is Gradient.
-Basically if it is set to 1 the colours will match those you've chosen for your flame.
-If it's set to 0 it uses it's own colour gradient.
-Other values, just play, play play.
+Look in the settings for the variation to see if the dc will work well.
+If “colour only” is an option, it should work fine.
+So, in our dc circuits example, we change the settings to “colour only” =1 this is always the case and should be checked first.
+Consider “Seed” to be a random preset option, with a value ranging from 1 to 100,000 (that's a lot of presets!).
+Gradient is another to keep in mind.
+Basically, if it's set to 1, the colours will be the same as the ones you've chosen for your flame.
+When set to 0, it employs its own colour gradient.
+Other than that, just play, play, play.

 - Example output

-Not so easy to see on this screenshot, but some fancy circuit type effects now appear on your text and look great.
-You can lose yourself just by changing the preset value without altering the others, but always remember to set “ColorOnly” to 1.
-Also remember these take a long time to render, so master your patience!
+Although it is difficult to see in this screenshot, some fancy circuit type effects now appear on your text and look fantastic.
+You can get lost just by changing the preset value without affecting the others, but remember to always set “ColorOnly” to 1.
+Also, keep in mind that these take a long time to render, so discipline patience!

 - Another dc variation used